Zainab Ahmed: Political career

 Ahmed was the Minister of Finance, Budget and National Planning of the Federal Republic of Nigeria, during the then president Muhammadu Buhari.
-A portfolio that makes her one of the country's most influential minister.
-In that capacity, she's seeking to boost government revenue, with plans underway to raise value-added tax while taming public debt that is now estimated at more than $80billion.

 Ahmed was the immediate past executive secretary and national coordinator of the Nigeria Extractive Industries Transparency Initiative (NEITI).
 She was also a member of the last two NEITI boards, having worked in the NEITI and global EITI.

 Upon graduation, Ahmed was employed in 1982 as an Accountant II in the Main Accounts of Ministry of Finance in Kaduna State and was promoted to Accountant I in March 1984, but resigned in 1985 to join NITEL.
 Earlier, she had done her National Youth Service in Kaduna State in 1981/1982 where she was posted for primary assignment to Messrs.
 Egunjobi Suleiman & Co.
 Chartered Accountants, and served as an Audit Trainee.

 Ahmed has served the Nigerian public in various high ranking positions, including as managing director of the Kaduna State of Nigeria's investment company, and also the Chief Finance Officer of the Nigeria mobile telecommunications company.
 Zainab was reappointed and sworn in as the Minister of Finance on 21 August 2019 by the President.